-Cold weather health advice and keeping neighbours in mind
+Cold weather health advice and keep neighbours in mind

 Date published:

-There are a few things you can do to keep you and your loved ones safe during a spell of particularly cold weather:
+There are a few things you can do to keep you and your loved ones safe during cold weather:

 - make sure you have enough food and medicines